dmthomson/linux-ssh-mcp/README.md

 ### 5. Start the MCP Server

-After configuring your client, navigate back to your `linux-bridge-ai` directory in your terminal (with the virtual environment activated) and run the server:
+After configuring your client, navigate back to your `linux-ssh-mcp` directory in your terminal (with the virtual environment activated) and run the server:

 ```
 source venv/bin/activate # (Or venv\Scripts\activate.bat on Windows)